shanerbo/sudoku/README.md

 [![Build Status](https://travis-ci.org/mharrys/sudoku.svg?branch=master)](https://travis-ci.org/mharrys/sudoku)

 # Sudoku solver using Dancing Links (DLX)
-Sudoku can be reduced to a exact cover problem which is known to be NP-complete.
+Sudoku can be reduced to a exact cover problem which is known as NP-complete.
 The classification of NP-complete is only for a generalized nxn Sudoku and not a 9x9 Sudoku because it is a finite instance.

-The exact cover problem is a decision problem where the objective is to find a exact cover.
-Given a set S and another set where each element is a subset to S, is is possible to select a set of subsets such that every element in S exist in exactly one of the selected sets?
+The exact cover problem is a decision problem where the object is to find a exact cover.
+Given a set S and another set where each element is a subset to S, is it possible to select a set of subsets such that every element in S exist in exactly one of the selected sets?
 This selection of sets is said to be a cover of the set S.

-Algorithm X (ALX) created by Donald Knuth can be used to find all solutions to a exact cover problem.
+Algorithm X (ALX) created by Donald Knuth can be used to find all solutions to an exact cover problem.
 Dancing Links (DLX) is the technique suggested by Knuth for implementing Algorithm X efficiently.

-This solver implements the DLX algorithm as described by Knuth but the reduction of a Sudoku to a exact cover problem is not truly a full reduction because its reduced directly to the links used in DLX.
+This solver implements the DLX algorithm as described by Knuth but the reduction of a Sudoku to a exact cover problem is not truly a full reduction because it reduced directly to the links used in DLX.
 The full reduction would have been to first reduce the Sudoku to a binary matrix and then create the links used in DLX.
-The only reason for this is gain in performance but it is less flexible since this reduction can only be used with DLX.
+The only reason for this is to improve performance but it is less flexible since this reduction can only be used with DLX.

 ## License